 Can you use skim milk to make yogurt in your electric pressure cooker?

-- Just carefully drain off the layer of liquid that forms on the yogurt and discard.
+- Just carefully drain off the layer of liquid that forms on the yogurt and discard it.

-- As nonfat yogurt sits, liquid will begin to seperate again, just mix into yogurt before serving.
+- As nonfat yogurt sits, the liquid will begin to separate again, just mix into the yogurt before serving.